 metropolitan museum of art explores a Modernist’s legacy

-The Metropolitan Museum of Art in New York City will host its first-ever major museum exhibition dedicated to the work of Paul Rudolph, one of the most influential architects of the 20th century.
-This exhibition will highlight Rudolph’s contributions to modern architecture and his enduring influence on the field.
-Spanning his early work in the 1950s to his later projects in the 1970s, the show will provide a comprehensive look at his architectural vision and legacy.
-Titled Materialized Space: The Architecture of Paul Rudolph, the exhibition will be on view from September 30th, 2024 until March 16th, 2025.
+The Metropolitan Museum of Art in New York City is hosting its first-ever major museum exhibition dedicated to the work of Paul Rudolph, one of the most influential architects of the 20th century.
+This exhibition highlights Rudolph’s contributions to modern architecture and his enduring influence on the field.
+Spanning his early work in the 1950s to his later projects in the 1970s, the show provides a comprehensive look at his architectural vision and legacy.
+Titled Materialized Space: The Architecture of Paul Rudolph, the exhibition is on view from September 30th, 2024 until March 16th, 2025.

 Paul Rudolph emerged as a leading figure in the second wave of modernist architects during the 1950s and 1960s.
 Known for his bold, expressive use of space and materials, Rudolph’s work often incorporated complex, interlocking volumes and textures that set him apart from his contemporaries.
 This exhibition aims to shed light on the diverse range of his architectural practice, featuring over eighty artifacts, including architectural drawings, models, furniture, material samples, and photographs.